Continuing from last week's success stories and reflections, this week we have two students from year 12 that are very passionate about learning.

-1: You had to navigate your IGCSEs during a difficult period of time - what can you reflect on during this time? what did you do to stay focused?
+You had to navigate your IGCSEs during a difficult period of time, what can you reflect on during this time?
+What did you do to stay focused?

-2: What advice would you share with the current yr 11 or yr 10s about your IGCSEs?
-What is some supportive advice that you could share on being successful?
+What advice would you share with the current yr 11 or yr 10s about your IGCSEs, what is your advice to those in KS4 that could help them be successful?